gitter-badger/meta-7/public-domain.md

 3. A freely available version of the public domain work is not available because copyright is being wrongly asserted (sometimes called copyfraud)

+### Use cases

+- As a researcher, I want to a big pool of articles to text and data mine to liberate facts from them.
+- As an Open Access advocate I want to liberate these articles from behind paywalls to grow the commons.
+- As a researcher I want to create text versions of articles so that these works can be more easily read.
+- As an educator I want to identify formulas that aren't machine readable so that they can be used to teach people Latex
+- As a researcher I want reliable access to articles in the public domain so I don't need to buy them from publishers :)

+### Proposed Roadmap

+#### Short term (Ideal: Jan 1st, Realistic: 1 year)
+- Make pre-1900 articles availiable (est 900,000) for 6 publishers (<900,000)
+ - [ ] A formal document showing that these articles clearly can be put into the public domain
+ - [ ] Notify one repository (probably EU) that we're going to make these articles availiable in
+ - [ ] Confirm it is possible for these articles to be found from a paywall via the Open Access Buton and other tools
+ - [ ] Consider likely responses to this initiative
+ - [ ] See if Julia Reda would be interested in supporting this

+#### Medium term
+- post-1900 articles

+#### Long term
+- Take articles that're recently published and say when they'll go into the public domain
+- Take article that're recently publisher and put them in the public domain when possible
+- If copyright rules change, enable the system to show the impact

 ### Determine what works are in the public domain

 #### Legal

+##### Short

  - [ ] Is the copyright term based on the author or the entity (i.e., publisher) when all copyright is transferred in a license agreement?
  - [ ] If based on the author, do *all* authors need to be deceased (i.e., the collective) and then 70Y PM (the longest)?